"The Manhattan Art Review"

 Donald Judd - Judd in Two Dimensions: Fifteen Drawings - Mignoni - ***.5

 Water from a stone, as they say, and Judd is a genius of that, of course.
 The gallery is trying very hard to pass off these drawings as compelling because they reveal the artist's hand, but if the artist's hand is drawing straight lines with a ruler it's not that compelling.
 There's an interesting kind of rhyme between this and the Poledna show, like line drawings are the spirit of the UES or something.

 Good Luck - Shrine - ***.5

 I don't know what to say, not in a bad way because the work mostly ranges from pretty good to very good.
-The problem is the show feels more like a cross between a benefit auction and an antique shop, so I can't make sense of what's happening.
+The problem is the show is so packed that it feels more like a cross between a benefit auction and an antique shop than a gallery, so I can't make sense of what's happening.
 It even draws an interesting through line between outsider art, expressionism, and vaguely street/graffiti art, but really, was this some kind of fundraiser?
 There are 18 artists and everyone has 2-4 works in the show, in one room!
 Chill out!

 Trevor Shimizu - Landscapes - 47 Canal - *****